railsuser2014/openobject-doc-book-en/source/book/8/8_13_Personalization/8_13_Personalization_import_export.rst

 Every form in Open ERP has a standard mechanism for importing data from a CSV file.
 That's the same format as used in the language translations.

-.. tip::   **Note**  *Forms and Lists*
+.. note:: Forms and Lists

 	You have access to the Import and Export functions in the web client on a single form view in read-only mode – you can't reach Import or Export in any other view or when the form is editable.
-If you're using the GTK client you can find the functions from the top menu Form > Import... and Form > Export...
+	If you're using the GTK client you can find the functions from the top menu *Form > Import...* and *Form > Export...*.

 The CSV file format is text format compatible with most spreadsheet programs (such as OpenOffice Calc and Microsoft Excel) and is easily editable as a worksheet.
 The first line contains the name of the field in the form.
 All the subsequent lines are data, aligned in their respective columns.